viviantaoyh/project04-portfolio/README.md

 4. Add loading effect on page load.
 5. Extend the Contentful or other CMS integration to manage all website content, going beyond just projects, simplifying content management and ensuring real-time updates.
 6. Elevate the portfolio by converting it into a Progressive Web App, offering offline access, enhanced performance, and an app-like experience for users.

+Thank you once again for being here.
+I hope you find inspiration, insight, and maybe even a touch of magic as you explore my portfolio.
+I look forward to connecting with you! 🌍